 In case the pensioners can no longer sign the form themselves, the relatives or care-givers should contact the German pension authority to discuss alternatives.

-Please remember to send the “Lebensbescheinigung” before the end of the early deadline.
+Please remember to send the “Lebensbescheinigung” before the end of the Deadline (generally mid-August.

 Does the pension authority have up to date information?